uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 Found 2 errors in the same file, starting at: src/index.ts:1
 ```

-But if we set `lib` to `["es2015", "dom"]` the compilation errors go away since TypeScript know introduces the DOM types into the compilation process.
+But if we set `lib` to `["es2015", "dom"]` the compilation errors go away since TypeScript now introduces the DOM types into the compilation process.

 #### The `noEmit` Option

 The `noEmit` option can be set to `true` to not produce JavaScript output.
 This makes room for another tool to convert the TypeScript files to something that can be run inside a JavaScript environment.

-This is often done when we only want to use TypeScript as a type checker (as is common in projects) or to provide suggestions in your coding editor.
+This is often done when we only want to use TypeScript as a type checker (as is common in many projects) or to provide suggestions in your coding editor.

 ### An Example `tsconfig.json`